 - Each presenter must bring their own laptop from which to present.
 The conference does not provide laptops for presenters.
 We will provide electricity to your table so that your device remains fully charged throughout the session.

 - In general, we recommend a short series of PowerPoint slides (no more than 5) that hit your key points and are visually appealing to draw attendees to your table.
-The poster session is 60 minutes long, so you will be starting and stopping the slide show repeatedly as attendees come and go from your table.
+The Discovery Session is 60 minutes long, so you will be starting and stopping the slide show repeatedly as attendees come and go from your table.